-Professor 'Fumni Olonisakin is a founding member of the African Leadership Centre (ALC), which aims to build the next generation of African scholars generating cutting edge knowledge for security and development in Africa.
-Prior to this, she was Director of the Conflict, Security and Development Group (CSDG) at King’s College London (2003 to 2013), and earlier she worked in the Office of the UN Special Representative of the Secretary-General on Children and Armed Conflict.
+Professor ‘Funmi Olonisakin is Vice-President and Vice-Principal International and Professor of Security, Leadership & development at King’s College London.
+She founded the African Leadership centre (ALC), which aims to build the next generation of African scholars and analysts generating cutting edge knowledge for peace, security and development in Africa.
+She was Director of the Conflict, Security and Development Group (CSDG) at King’s College London from 2003 to 2013.
+Prior to this, she worked in the Office of the United Nations Special Representative of the Secretary-General on Children and Armed Conflict.

-The University of Pretoria appointed 'Funmi as an Extra-Ordinary Professor in the Department of Political Sciences in 2016.
-In 2018, the Director-General of UNESCO invited her to join the Council of the United Nations University.
+The University of Pretoria appointed ‘Funmi Olonisakin as an Extra-Ordinary Professor in the Department of Political Sciences in 2016.
+In 2018, she was appointed to the Council of the United Nations University.